How Do You Choose An Agent To Sell Your Home?

 What is MLS®?

-In addition to being distributed in printed catalogues, MLS® is also a sophisticated computer database of properties indexed by price, location, type of home, number of bedrooms, amenities and so forth.
-Photos of homes may also be available on-line and, most real estate boards have added their MLS® listings to the Internet through www.realtor.ca.
+MLS® is a sophisticated computer database of properties indexed by price, location, type of home, number of bedrooms, amenities and so forth.
+Photos of homes are available online and, most real estate boards have added their MLS® listings to the Internet through www.realtor.ca.

 The Advantages For The Consumer

 The major benefit of MLS® to consumers is that it allows the REALTOR® to use his or her skills to full advantage.
-REALTORS® are experts at determining what it is a potential buyer wants in a home–and a large part of the REALTOR’S® job lies in finding properties that suit these criteria.
+REALTORS® are adept at determining what it is a potential Buyer wants in a home–and a large part of the REALTOR’S® job lies in finding properties that suit these criteria.

 With MLS®, a REALTOR® can search the database for homes that suit budgets, location preferences and family requirements, and quickly put together a short list of suitable homes.